Support and information

 Appoint a producer responsibility organisation

-From 31 December 2024, producers of fishing gear are obliged to engage or provide themselves with a producer responsibility organisation.
-Producer responsibility organisations exist to make it easier for your company to take its producer responsibility.
-They help their member companies by managing the waste collection, handling, and recycling of the companies' fishing gear.
-For this, companies pay a fee.
+Producer responsibility organisations exist to make it easier for your company to fulfill your producer responsibility.
+They help their affiliated companies by managing the collection, handling, and recycling of the companies' products.
+For this, the companies pay compensation to the contracted producer responsibility organisation.

 Appoint a representative – when selling to another country